clockvoid/LaplaceTransformCheatSheet/README.md

 Usually, tables of Laplace Transform are uncool, ugly and not proofs.
 This is a crisis for Engineering.

-Actually, almost all of exparts of Engineering cannot use TeX and do'nt know proofs of Laplace Transform formula.
+Actually, almost all of students of Engineering cannot use TeX and do'nt know proofs of Laplace Transform formula.

 Now, I make this cheat sheet because of these reasons.